 A comforter, teddy

-Having a reminder from home can help with the separation and reassure your child when at the nursery.
+Having a reminder from home can help with the separation and reassure your child when at daycare.
 You could have two identical ones so one stays at the nursery or child minder and the other one home.

-Whatever its shape or form it is (blankie, cuddly toy, teddy), losing one’s special friend is not an experience parents want to go through.
+Whatever its shape or form (blankie, cuddly toy, teddy, comfort blanket), losing one’s special friend is not an experience parents want to go through.
 Make sure it is clearly identified in your child’s name and ideally a telephone number or email address.
 For this purpose, you can use one of our personalised name labels for clothes.

 Spare sets of clothes